 After a busy day in Vienna, I like to retreat to a striped velvet couch at the renowned Café Hawelka.
-The decor here is circa-1900, with smoke-and-coffee-stained furniture, walls adorned in paintings by struggling artists (who couldn't pay for coffee), and a phone that rings for regulars.
+The dark interior has changed little since the café's heyday around the turn of the last century, with walls adorned in paintings by struggling artists (who couldn't pay for coffee) — and furniture infused with their smoke.
 This creaky Viennese institution, where intellectuals like Leon Trotsky once stewed, has become my local living room in Austria.

 All over Europe, I seek out cozy establishments like this to relax, nurse a drink, and strike up a conversation.
 Delving into the café culture and historic pubs of the world's most elegant cities is an enriching way to get some distance from the sightseeing crowds, lighten up a museum-heavy itinerary, reflect on my travels, and alleviate homesickness.

 Vienna's Café Hawelka is the creative epicenter for artists, poets, and revolutionaries.
-Old man Hawelka himself may have served a Melange (as they would have called their cappuccino) to Trotsky, Stalin, Klimt, or Freud — all of whom were rattling around Vienna in the early 1900s.
+Old man Hawelka himself may have served a cappuccino (called a Mélange here) to Trotsky, Stalin, Klimt, or Freud — all of whom were causing a stir in Vienna in the early 1900s.
 I ponder how, in the last days of Europe's family-run empires (essentially all of which died with the end of World War I), Vienna was a place of intellectual tumult — and coffeehouses like this were the social backdrop.

 Across town in Vienna, the iconic Café Sperl dates from 1880 and is still furnished identically to the day it opened — from the coat tree to the gold chandeliers to the ornately upholstered chairs.
 An afternoon in this cultural treasure feels like an afternoon among the city's 19th-century creative minds and military elite.
 With a wide selection of newspapers, and take-all-the-time-you-want charm (despite the famously grumpy waiters), every Viennese coffeehouse offers its own individual character and a welcoming space oozing with history.